A detailed chronology of the main events that happened in 1513 during the reign of King Henry VIII, showing dates, events and details

 Battle of Flodden Field

 On hearing of the English march to Berwick, the Scots had broken camp and moved to intercept the English.
 The Scottish army had reached the top of Branxton Hill when the English were sighted.
-James ordered his men to charge down the hill and take the English by surprise.
+James ordered his men to charge down the hill and take the English by surprise in Flodden Field.
 However, a large number of Scots were killed by English arrows and cannon fire.
 As they ran down the hill the Scots had broken formation and were picked off by the English.
 Those that made it to the bottom of the hill were slaughtered.
 King James IV was among the 10,000 Scottish dead.

 14th September 1513